X

 Advance your nursing career with one of our convenient and flexible MSN programs!
 Our esteemed concentrations and robust clinical experiences provide a comprehensive pathway for your professional growth.
 Enjoy the convenience of online coursework paired with the advantage of in-person clinical practicums in your local area.

-Admission to our Master of Science in Nursing program is highly competitive.
+Admission to our Master of Science in Nursing programs is highly competitive.
 We evaluate various criteria, including personal statements, undergraduate and graduate GPAs, professional experience, interviews, and letters of recommendation.
 While meeting the minimum department standards is necessary, it does not guarantee admission; it ensures your application will be considered in the selection process.

 Choose the concentration that's right for you.